Lending & Security Documentation

 Our banking and finance practice understands the multi regulator reality of Indian financial services.
 We advise clients who operate under RBI, SEBI, IRDAI, and IBBI frameworks simultaneously.

-27 years of practice in financial services gives us institutional relationships and understanding that cannot be replicated quickly.
+extensive practice in financial services gives us institutional relationships and understanding that cannot be replicated quickly.
 We know how regulators think, what they prioritize, and how compliance expectations are evolving.

 Our integration with corporate, tax, and dispute resolution practices means financial transactions receive holistic advisory that addresses all legal dimensions.